k-CIR/NatMEG-BIDSifier/packaging/README.md

 sudo apt install -y libgtk-3-0 libnotify4 libnss3 libxss1 libasound2 libxtst6 libx11-6
 ```

-The built artifacts will be in `electron/dist/`.
+The built artifacts will be in `electron/dist/` on the packaging branch.

 Note: the build now bundles `bidsify.py`, `default_config.yml` and `requirements.txt` into the app resources so the GUI can execute the Python backend in packaged apps.
 The NatMEG/CIR logos are also included so `index.html` logos are available in the macOS and Linux builds.
-### GitHub Actions example (builds AppImage + deb without Docker)
+### CI / GitHub Actions

-Add the `.github/workflows/build-linux.yml` workflow to automatically build both AppImage and `.deb` packages on each push to `main` or pull request.
-The workflow runs on `ubuntu-latest` and uses `actions/setup-node@v4` with Node 18.

-Artifacts built by the workflow are stored in `electron/dist` and uploaded into the workflow run artifacts (downloadable from the Actions UI).
+Electron packaging CI was removed from this branch to keep the default workflow focused on the web/CLI path.
+CI for electron builds lives on the `feature/electron-app` branch; if you want packaging artifacts in CI, run that workflow from the packaging branch.

 ### noVNC + Systemd